-In connection with Voice of America and long before jamming was ended, the name of Willis Conover was better known in the Soviet Union than it was in the United States because he did a jazz program on the Voice of America.
+Speaking of the Voice of America and long before jamming was ended, the name Willis Conover was better known in the Soviet Union than it was in the United States because he did a jazz program on the Voice of America.
 For many Russians, everything they knew about jazz was through Willis Conover, his programs.
-I dare say the jamming was less intense when his program was on.
+Willis Conover was a household word in Russia.